 These weren't delicate traffic cops handing out tickets.
 They wore flak jackets and carried automatic weapons.
 The pulled over suspicious looking cars, and the word is that they confiscated all sorts of contraband by so doing; also, they turned up a lot people without driving licenses or documents and a few out driving around who should apparently have been at home since they were under house arrest for some reason.
 I did see one bored and heavily-armed cop stop an attractive young woman on a motorcycle because she wasn't wearing a helmet.
 The gist of the conversation was that he would really hate to see something terrible happen to her beautiful head just because she forgot her helmet.
 All smiles and friendly words.
 No ticket, though maybe a phone number was passed.

-travel in pairs and are always mounted on ridiculously
+always travel in pairs and are always mounted on

-one "Hawk" looks like two longshoremen; they are
+"Hawk" looks like two longshoremen; they are unshaven;

-unshaven; they scowl a lot; and in the warmest
+they scowl a lot; and in the warmest weather, they wear

 Somehow I admire people who live in volcanoes or at least on the slopes of volcanoes, even when they're extinct (the volcanoes, not the people).
 Yesterday we had lunch in a delightful restaurant on the inside slope of a crater, out in Baia, just past the bay of Pozzuoli.
 It is at the end of the Campi Flegrei—the "Fiery Fields"—in parts, a still active and bubbling collection of thermal baths and sulfur fumaroles, but for the most part a welter of extinct craters some millions of years old.
 (The famous Pozzuoli caldera, however, is only 35,000 years old, and the nearby "Monte Nuovo"—New Mountain—really is new, as mountains go; it surfaced in the 1500s.)